iturdikulov/notes/portable document format (pdf).md

 ---
-title: Portable Document Format (PDF)
 date: 2023-03-28
+draft: true
+sr-due: 2023-04-11
+sr-ease: 290
+sr-interval: 13
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-11
-sr-interval: 13
-sr-ease: 290
 ---

+# Portable Document Format (PDF)

 > File format developed by Adobe in 1992 to present documents, including text
 > formatting and images, in a manner independent of application software,